 About the author:

-Hi, I’m Emily Starbuck Gerson, a 33-year-old full-time freelance writer and editor currently in San Antonio, Texas.
-Yes, that’s my real middle name.
+Hi, I’m Emily Starbuck Gerson, a 34-year-old full-time freelance writer and editor currently in Cambridge, England (formerly San Antonio, Texas).
+Yes, Starbuck is my real middle name.

 I’ve been a journalist for over a decade, and in the past few years, I’ve written quite a lot about the LGBTQ community for various publications.
 Being naturally curious and inquisitive, I find it easy to ask people questions about their lives.
 But my journey to figuring out and owning my own sexuality has been a puzzle.